Learnware-LAMDA/Learnware/examples/dataset_llm_workflow/README.md

 | PAVE (win/tie/loss)   | 13/0/4       | 15/0/2                 | 16/0/1        | 14/0/3         | 12/0/5        | 11/0/6                  | 16/0/1   | 12/1/4        | nan    | 0/11/6   |
 | Oracle (win/tie/loss) | 17/0/0       | 17/0/0                 | 17/0/0        | 15/0/2         | 13/0/4        | 12/0/5                  | 17/0/0   | 14/3/0        | 6/11/0 | nan      |

+Our method, PAVE, demonstrates strong performance across financial tasks, achieving the highest average score among all methods, delivering an nearly 14\% improvement compared with the best large-scale model Qwen2.5-72B.
+It ranks first among learnware retrieval methods in 13 out of 17 tasks, retrieves the optimal learnware (tied with Oracle) on 11 and outperforms all contenders in 8.

+These results shows that our system can match or surpass large-scale models with over 70B parameters under the Task-Level evaluation setting, while requiring only the memory for models under 8B efficiently.

 ### Medical

+The table below shows the performance value of different methods or language models in medical scenario.

 | User                  | Qwen2.5-7B   | Flan-PaLM-540B   | Random   | Best-single   | PAVE   | Oracle   |
 |:----------------------|:-------------|:-----------------|:---------|:--------------|:-------|:---------|